 SOCI 2710 (TRU on-campus course), PSYC 2111, Introduction to Research in Experimental Psychology, or RSMT 3501, Introduction to Research Methods (3), or equivalent

 21 credits of other upper-level criminology, sociology or psychology courses, as approved by your Program Advisor

 36 credits of lower- or upper-level elective courses

-Students are responsible for consulting with a program advisor to ensure that the courses they select are appropriate for their program of study and educational goals.
-Students who proceed without approval may find that a particular course does not meet requirements and may be subject to transcript assessment fees.
+Consult with your Program Advisor to ensure that the courses you select are appropriate for your program of study and educational goals.
+Otherwise, you may find that a course does not meet the program requirements and cannot be used toward that program’s credential.

 Email Student Services to speak with us about Open Learning and the Bachelor of Arts, Criminology Major.